 What is atrial fibrillation?

 During AFib, the signal to start the heartbeat is disorganized.
 This causes the atria to quiver or “fibrillate.”
-The disorganized signal spreads to the ventricles.
+The disorganized signals are then transmitted to the ventricles.
 It causes them to contract irregularly and sometimes quickly.
 The contraction of the atria and the ventricles is no longer coordinated, and the amount of blood pumped out to the body will vary with each heartbeat.
 The ventricles may not be able to pump blood efficiently to the body.

 The quivering atria can lead to blood pooling.
 This increases the risk of forming blood clots.
 These clots can then travel to the brain, causing a stroke.
 This is why AFib significantly increases the risk for stroke.

 Sometimes AFib occurs briefly and then goes away.
 This is called paroxysmal atrial fibrillation.
 AFib that lasts for 7 days or longer is called persistent atrial fibrillation.
 AFib that lasts longer than a year is called long-standing persistent atrial fibrillation.
-Persistent AFib may be called permanent atrial fibrillation when a decision is made to no longer control the heart’s rhythm.
+Persistent AFib may be called permanent atrial fibrillation when a decision is made to no longer control the heart’s rhythm or despite best efforts, normal rhythm can't be restored.

 AFib is common in adults.
 The risk increases with age.
 It is more common in men than women.